Compliance issues be damned: tech entrepreneurs are moving full speed ahead into the finance space with social networking and mobile apps.

 Jindal, Stockr’s 37-year-old CEO and a former analyst at Wedbush Morgan Securities, said at Stockr’s launch party that the site’s mission is to create a high-quality community that avoids the sort of rumor-mongering and misinformation often found on online message boards.

 “Ten years ago, people with compliance concerns were thinking, ‘Can we even launch a website?’
 Now, the idea of compliance inhibiting people from talking online will go away,” said Jindal.
+However, registered investment advisor Robert Zagunis, an experienced stock picker in his work as co-portfolio manager of the 20-year-old Jensen Quality Growth Fund (JENSX), questioned the value of the online startup, wondering how it could be any different from the message boards at Yahoo Finance.
+A site like Stockr could be dangerous for unsophisticated retail investors, Zagunis said.

 “There’s no requirement for truthfulness,” he said.
 “Misinformation could be a problem.”